 (b) The reasonable accommodations would fundamentally alter the nature of the services provided by the nursing home; or

-is established by a court action and results in the removal of a nursing home's current licensee and the appointment of a substitute licensee to temporarily operate the nursing home.
-"Recurring deficiency"
+"Receivership" is established by a court action and results in the removal of a nursing home's current licensee and the appointment of a substitute licensee to temporarily operate the nursing home.

-means a deficiency that was cited by the department, corrected by the nursing home, and then cited again within fifteen months of the initial deficiency citation.
-"Registered nurse"
+"Recurring deficiency" means a deficiency that was cited by the department, corrected by the nursing home, and then cited again within fifteen months of the initial deficiency citation.

 means an individual licensed to practice as a registered nurse under chapter 18.79

-means the planned interventions and procedures which constitute a continuing and comprehensive effort to restore an individual to the individual's former functional and environmental status, or alternatively, to maintain or maximize remaining function.
-"Resident"
+"Rehabilitative services" means the planned interventions and procedures which constitute a continuing and comprehensive effort to restore an individual to the individual's former functional and environmental status, or alternatively, to maintain or maximize remaining function.

-generally means an individual residing in a nursing home.
+"Resident" generally means an individual residing in a nursing home.
 Except as specified elsewhere in this chapter, for decision-making purposes, the term "resident" includes the resident's surrogate decision maker acting under state law.
 The term resident excludes outpatients and individuals receiving adult day or night care, or respite care.
-"Resident care unit"

-means a functionally separate unit including resident rooms, toilets, bathing facilities, and basic service facilities.
-"Respiratory isolation"
+"Resident care unit" means a functionally separate unit including resident rooms, toilets, bathing facilities, and basic service facilities.

-means leave which is for the resident's social, emotional, or psychological well-being; it does not include medical leave.
-"Staff work station"
+"Social/therapeutic leave" means leave which is for the resident's social, emotional, or psychological well-being; it does not include medical leave.

-means a location at which nursing and other staff perform charting and related activities throughout the day.
-"Stop placement"
+"Staff work station" means a location at which nursing and other staff perform charting and related activities throughout the day.

 means the nursing home has no deficiencies higher than severity level 1 as described in WAC 388-97-4500